Faizul Latif Chowdhury: Poet Jibanananda Das

 Chowdhury has worked extensively on life and works of Bengal's most popular modern poet Jibanananda Das.
 He has published a number of titles on his poetry.
 He has translated a number of Jibanananda poems into English, reviewed a number of poems, and written articles on the literary works and style of the poet.
 He has collected and published all the non-fictional prose works of poet Jibanananda Das.
 He considers Jibanananda Das as a poet with all signs of post-modern poetry.
 His latest work on the poet, titled Essays on Jibanananda Das was published in 2009.
 In 2015 he collected and published 101 letters of poet Jibanananda Das in a volume.

 Translation

 Chowdhury has translated a number of major Bengali poets into English.
 His Poems from Jibanananda Das published in 1995 collects poems of Bengal's most important modernist poet Jibanananda Das.
 He published Beyond Land and Time, a collection of one hundred poems of Jibanananda Das in English translation.
 He edited Voice of Hayat Saif, a compilation of poems of 1960s Bengali poet Hayat Saif translated into English.
 He has also translated fiction of Maltese fictionist Oliver Friggieri and, Booker awardee Arundhati Roy of India, among others.

 Economic works

 Chowdhury has dealt several aspects of applied economics.
 His works include revenue administration, economics of tax evasion, design of value added tax, economics of smuggling, rent-seeking by public servants, economics of corruption, tax administration and tax evasion, tax farming and making of budgetary policy, among others.

-Economics of customs evasion

-Since 1973, a huge volume of works has been produced on the economics of tax evasion.
-However, most of the researches have focused mainly on evasion of income tax and other sorts of taxes, particularly indirect taxes, have been neglected.
-Chowdhury, in 1992, produced an economic model of evasion of customs duty which is the pre-dominant form of tax in low income countries around the world.
-This model is built upon the economics of crime model developed by Nobel Laureate economist Gary Becker.
-Chowdhury has explained that, when an opportunity exists, the level of customs evasion depends on two important factors, namely, probability of detection and level of statutory penalty.
-He expanded the model by factoring in bribe which leads to accountability conspiracy and, consequently, detection is not reported to the authority.